FabriceSalvaire/Musica/README.rst

 What is Musica ?
 ---------------------

-Musica is a Python toolkit for computational music.
+Musica is a free and open source computational music toolkit written in |Python|_ covering several topics from music theory, audio analysis to high quality figure generation.

 Where is the Documentation ?
 ----------------------------